iiNomad23/FHV_BachelorThesis/README.md

 The goal of this thesis is to develop a Test Case Management System, which makes it possible to describe features of measurement systems of the company Gantner Instruments.
-In addition, the test case management system should be able to receive test results from an already existing test automation system and assign them to features.
+In addition, the Test Case Management System should be able to receive test results from an already existing test automation system and assign them to features.